AndrewKZY/Towers-of-Hanoi/README.md

 # Towers-of-Hanoi
 Final project for my Python programming class for non-CS majors.
+First time trying something like this.